marcoonroad/twostep/README.md

 let secret: string = Twostep.secret();;
 ```

+As an additional note, the `Twostep.secret` function above uses
+a cryptographically safe PRNG, that is, a secure source of pseudo
-To generate such OTP code, for testing purposes mostly ('cause
+randomness.
+To generate the OTP code, for testing purposes mostly
-this one-time code should be generated on client-side), you can
+('cause this one-time code should be generated on client-side -- unless
-use this function:
+you use this library on the client's device), you can use this function:

 ```ocaml
 let code: string = Twostep.code ~secret:secret ();;